 THE MAGIC OF THE SNOWY OWL

-Of the 250 species of owls in the world, the Snowy Owl is, arguably, the most captivating.
+Of the 250 species of owls in the world, the Snowy Owl is arguably the most captivating.
 At the ORI, while we research many owl species, it is our work with the Snowy Owl that generates the most attention, questions and admiration.
-What follows is an overview of life for the Snowy Owl.
-The modified text is from the book Snowy Owls, Whoo Are They?, written by Ansley Watson Ford and Denver W. Holt, illustrated by Jennifer White Bohman.
+What follows is an overview of life during the breeding season.
+The modified text is from the book Snowy Owls, Whoo Are They? written by Ansley Watson Ford and Denver W. Holt, illustrated by Jennifer White Bohman.
 It is available for purchase through our store.

 North to the Arctic